MathieuCGit/Reaper_Tools/Chords tool/ReaCAT/README.md

 This class provides a bunch of mechanisms to analyze a chord and return a formated string like **G7(&flat;9)**.

 Please take in consideration that chord recognition performed by this class is not a classic array base method. indeed, it uses a more human approach.
+This means ReaCAT always provides a valid result.

 It aims to get chord intervals in the good order the same way a human would perform.